 As a music author or publisher, you are also entitled to royalties when your works are performed abroad.
 This requires that the Teosto partner organisation in the country in question is informed of the performance.
 When you are performing abroad, ensure that the event organiser delivers your performance information to the local copyright organisation.

-Our sister societies abroad invoice the users of music (radio and television broadcasters, event organisers, etc.) in accordance with the prices applicable in these countries.
+Our partner organisations abroad invoice the users of music (radio and television broadcasters, event organisers, etc.) in accordance with the prices applicable in these countries.
 Following this, these organisations distribute the performing rights royalties owed to our members to Teosto, after which we pay these royalties to the authors of the performed works.

 Teosto distributes foreign performing rights royalties between two and three times per year.
-The amount and arrival schedule of the royalties depends on the sister society in question.
+The amount and arrival schedule of the royalties depends on the partner organisation in question.

 Be sure to report performances abroad

 If you have performed or know that someone has performed your music abroad, it is important that you report these performances to Teosto as soon as possible.
 Report your own concerts abroad via the online service.
 With regard to performances of your works by other people, you can send email to Teosto.